Services for Children with Special Needs in Peru

 - Spend one week at the Centro Ann Sullivan del Peru (CASP), a non-profit organization that serves families and people with different abilities

 This summer study abroad program is designed for Speech-Language-Hearing majors and other students with an interest in working with people with different types of disabilities.
 The group will visit Centro Ann Sullivan del Peru (CASP), a non-profit organization in Lima that specializes in educating and working with children with disabilities and their families.
 The time spent at CASP will expose the group to innovative, equitable, and inclusive models of supporting children and adults with different abilities.
 The program will also offer opportunities to see a variety of other sites dedicated to serving children in Peru.

 Three hours of academic credit are granted by the University of Kansas upon successful completion of the program.
 Students will enroll in 3 credit hours of SPLH 452/752 Examining Global Perspectives in Speech-Language-Hearing.

 During the Spring semester the group will meet six times, for a total of 28 hours, with the faculty directors to receive an overview and orientation to the Centro Ann Sullivan del Peru (CASP), learn basic survival Spanish language skills, learn and practice how to conduct hearing screenings from a certified and licensed audiologist, and build awareness and knowledge of the culture of Peru.
 Graduate students enrolled in SPLH 752 may be required to facilitate discussions or prepare presentations for these meetings.

-Approximately six days will be spent at CASP, a non-profit educational organization that serves families and people with different disabilities such as autism, Down syndrome, cerebral palsy, or developmental delay.
+Approximately six days will be spent at CASP, a non-profit educational organization that serves families and people with different abilities such as autism, Down syndrome, cerebral palsy, or developmental delay.
 Some of the activities that students may participate in at CASP include visiting classrooms to see how teachers work with their students, learning about the assistance they provide to parents and the community, and observing family training in homes.
 On a few days there will be an audiology clinic.
 Students will also have the opportunity to learn about CASP's philosophy, procedures, and mission.